Jamie Martin, editor of Simple Homeschool, also blogs about motherhood at Steady Mom

 Another article I wrote for Parents.com, this piece gives a summary of educational philosophies, important legal details, and mentions some of the largest curriculum publishers.

 HSLDA was started by a group of lawyers in the 1980′s.
 This handy map I’ve linked to allows you to find your state and read about the laws in your area and what is required to legally homeschool there.
 They have a separate page with international information, too.

 * I got my first introduction to homeschooling by attending a local conference.
 As a newbie to the topic, it helped me gather a lot of information in a short amount of time.
-Two of the biggest conferences coming up this year will be organized by Great Homeschool Conventions.
+Some of the biggest conferences coming up this year will be organized by Great Homeschool Conventions.

 * Often statewide organizations host an annual conference as well.
 Homeschool World has a handy site where you can select your state and find the groups most active within them.